Gillibrand trying to advance Senate's sexual harassment legislation

 "We are very close," Klobuchar echoed Tuesday.
 "We hope to get an agreement this week."

-But as of Wednesday afternoon, it did appear a that a final deal had been struck yet.
+But as of Wednesday afternoon, it did not appear that a final deal had been struck yet.

 At issue is mainly still the nuances over the personal liability aspect of the legislation as it was written and passed by the House of Representatives, which would hold lawmakers personally responsible for paying any settlement themselves, rather than allowing them to use taxpayer's money out of a little-known account of the US Treasury.